Mosteiro de São Bento (São Paulo): History

 In the first half of the 19th century, a law passed by the imperial government ordered the extinction of novitiates in Brazil, which prevented the entry of new monks and caused the monastic community to become almost extinct.
 The collapse caused by the act led to plans to transfer the monastery to the public treasury.
 Abbot Dom Miguel Kruse, a German religious, renovated the monastery and reversed the situation.
 In 1903, Kruse founded the College of São Bento (Colégio de São Bento) for secondary education and in 1908 he created the School of Philosophy (Faculdade de Filosofia).

 The colonial church and monastery were demolished on Kruse's initiative to build a more modern building.
-The current temple, designed to match the city's urbanization process, was erected between 1910 and 1922 according to a design by architect Richard Berndl, a former professor at the University of Munich, and decorated by Benedictine Adalbert Gressnigt.
+The current temple, designed to match the city's urbanization process, was erected between 1910 and 1922 according to a design by architect Richard Berndl, a former professor at the Ludwig-Maximilians-Universität München (LMU Munich), and decorated by Benedictine Adalbert Gressnigt.